jackattackyang/DSCI_522_Pokemon_Legendariness_Classifier/doc/Final_Report.md

 #### Results

 From our analysis, we found “Sp.
-Atk”, “Attack”, “Speed” and “HP” to have the greatest impact on determining the legendary status of Pokemon.
-Types, as it turned out, had no influence, which was very surprising.
+Atk”, “Attack”, “Sp.
+Def” to have the greatest impact on determining the legendary status of Pokemon.
+Looking back at our EDA we can see that “Sp.
+Atk” had a large difference between non-legendary and legendary Pokemon so it makes sense that this was chosen as an important feature.
+Types had no influence, which was surprising based on our EDA.

 | Feature | Importance |
 | :------ | ---------: |